SKBMJ/VaimoTest/README.md

 # VaimoTest
-Test page for Trainee position at Vaimo LLC
+I was creating a test "Aurora" page for a Trainee position at Vaimo.